micronDLA/SDK/README.md

 # 6. Tutorial - PutInput and GetResult
 This tutorial teaches you to use PutInput and GetResult API calls.

-PutInput will load the input data into the memory that is shared between host and Micron DLA.
+PutInput will load the input data into the memory that is shared between the host and the Micron DLA.

 GetOutput will read the output (results) from the memory.
 GetOutput can be blocking or non-blocking.
 Use `SetFlag` function to use blocking or non-blocking mode.